0x1eef/portzap/README.md

 ## About

-portzap is a utility for staying up to date with the HardenedBSD ports tree.

-portzap is designed to allow unprivileged users who are members of the `_portzap` group to create and update a transient copy of the ports tree, which can then be installed into the `/usr/ports/` directory by root.
+portzap is designed to allow unprivileged users who are members of the `_portzap` group to create and update a transient copy of the HardenedBSD ports tree, which can then be installed into the `/usr/ports/` directory by root.
 Once the initial installation is complete, future updates are incremental, which means that portzap will only add, remove or update ports that have changed since the last update.

 ## Usage